prometheus-operator/prometheus-operator/Documentation/thanos.md

 ### Prometheus Custom Resource with Thanos Sidecar

 The `Prometheus` CRD has support for adding a Thanos sidecar to the Prometheus Pod.
 To enable the sidecar, reference the following examples.
-These examples assume that the Thanos components have been configured to use the `thanos-peers.monitoring.svc:10900` service for querier peers to connect to, which is important for getting high availability to work with Thanos.

-This is the simplest configuration change that needs to be made to your Prometheus Custom Resource, after creating the secret, and is the only configuration needed to provide high availability benefits.
+This is the simplest configuration change that needs to be made to your Prometheus Custom Resource, after creating the secret.

 ```
 ...